Thomas Jones, 7th Viscount Ranelagh: Volunteer movement

 Ranelagh was an enthusiastic supporter of the movement to create a volunteer army, which had arisen from fears of a French invasion.
 He created and commanded the 2nd South Middlesex Rifle Volunteers in 1859, the nucleus of which was formed from members of the Ranelagh Yacht Club.
 Ranelagh became a de facto leader of the Volunteer movement and was introduced as such to the French emperor Napoleon III.
 In 1863 Ranelagh helped to organise a show of force in Brighton at which he gave a speech defending the movement from attempts by the government to take control of it.
 He insisted that an independent volunteer militia was both cheaper and more effective for the country than a centrally organised force.
-He asserted that the English character prefers independence and distrusts "organisation", claiming that "we trust to our own pluck, that indomitable pluck that all Englishmen possess".
+He asserted that the English character preferred independence and distrusted "organisation", claiming that "we trust to our own pluck, that indomitable pluck that all Englishmen possess".
 At this period Ranelagh was calling for a volunteer "people's army", an aspiration supported by a section of the press at the time.
 He continued to command the Volunteers until his death in 1885.